Community initiatives supported by CEC are ensuring that opportunities within Cayman’s special economic zones are being created for everyone

 “CEC is adamant on building a community where mutual respect on a peer to peer level is focused on character over gender.
 Currently 26% of individuals working within CEC’s Cayman Tech City are female and part of a global industry where, according to a recent study by ISACA, only 21% of tech executives are women and only 8% have never experienced gender bias in the workplace,” said CEC’s Vice President of Marketing and Public Engagement, Kaitlyn Elphinstone.

-Through the Enterprise Cayman initiative, CEC has responded to the growing number of opportunities by raising awareness and by helping young Caymanians, including those who wish to re-tool for a career change, acquire the skills they need to fill jobs that are being created within Cayman’s three SEZs – Cayman Tech City, Cayman Maritime & Aviation City, and Cayman Commodities & Derivatives City.
+Through the Enterprise Cayman initiative, CEC has responded to the growing number of opportunities by raising awareness and by helping young Caymanians, including those who wish to re-tool for a career change, acquire the skills they need to fill jobs that are being created within Cayman’s three SEZs – Cayman Tech City, Cayman Maritime & Aviation Centre, and Cayman Commodities & Derivatives City.
 Programmes include internship placements, networking opportunities, coding workshops, school presentations, STEM programming, conference scholarships, recruitment services for CEC community members, an online Jobs Portal, as well as specialised training courses facilitated by the Workforce Opportunities Residency Cayman (WORC), formerly known as the National Workforce Development Agency (NWDA).

 “As a country we need to ensure that everyone receives the right support and encouragement to realise their hopes and dreams of becoming active contributors to our ever-evolving global digital economy.
 We are proud to be a part of the Women Code Cayman initiative,” said CEC’s CEO Charlie Krikconnell.